andyeske/How-to-CAD-Inventor/README.md

 ### Session 2: Splines, Sketch Pictures and logos!
 (Thursday, January 8)

-**Objective:** In this session, we’ll continue exploring some of the most powerful NX tools.
+**Objective:** In this session, we’ll continue exploring some of the most powerful Inventor tools.
 Session 2’s goals include:
 * Learning how to use the spline tool.
 * Learning how to add a picture and sketch on it.